yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     This is used if COP-1 is not enabled, to determine the size of the command queue.
 Note that this is number of commands (not frames!).
 If the queue is full, the new commands will be rejected.
 Commands are taken from the queue by the multiplexer, according to the priority scheme defined below.
 Default: ``10``.

 errorDetection (string)
     One of ``NONE`` or ``CRC16``.
 Specifies the error detection scheme used for the virtual channel, overriding the setting at link level.
-This is not according to the CCSDS standard which specifies the frame error detection shall be configured at physical channel leve.
+This is not according to the CCSDS standard which specifies the frame error detection shall be configured at physical channel level.
     If not specified (default), the setting at the link level will be used.